-Follow-up after an Abnormal Mammogram
+Follow-Up After an Abnormal Mammogram

-For most women, the results of a mammogram will be good news.
+For most women, the results of a screening mammogram will be good news.
 The mammogram will show no sign of breast cancer.

 Most abnormal findings on a mammogram are not breast cancer.

 For most women, follow-up tests will show normal breast tissue.
 For other women, follow-up tests will show a benign (not cancer) breast condition.
 A small number of women will have breast cancer.

 It’s important to get follow-up without delay.
 That way, if you have breast cancer, it can be treated as soon as possible.